CT075/fe8-archipelago/README.md

 # License and Credits

-This code is licensed under the MIT License (see [LICENSE](LICENSE)), except for vendored resources as follows:
+This code is licensed under the MIT License (see [LICENSE](LICENSE)), except for vendored resources as follows, which are included under their original
+licenses:

 - [fireemblem8u](https://github.com/FireEmblemUniverse/fireemblem8u)
   decompilation symbols and headers by various contributors